 It’s not clear exactly when the casino will complete the construction and open the new area to players.
 In the meantime, Ocean will continue to offer slot play in its current location.

-Ocean likely wants to do so as soon as possible, however, to take advantage of recent momentum in the area.
+Ocean likely wants to open as soon as possible, however, to take advantage of recent momentum in the area.

 Recent gains in slot play for Ocean Casino Atlantic City